Mark Dayton: Elections

 On January 16, 2009, Dayton announced his candidacy for Governor of Minnesota.
 In a crowded Democratic field of challengers, Dayton chose to bypass the state caucuses and convention in favor of the primary election.
 He stated he made that decision because the primary election is a more democratic method of choosing a candidate.
 He relied on personal funds for his campaign.
 On May 24, 2010, he announced State Senator Yvonne Prettner Solon of Duluth as his running mate for lieutenant governor.
-On August 10, 2010, Dayton defeated the DFL-endorsed Margaret Anderson Kelliher in a close primary election, 41.33% to 39.75%; Dayton was later endorsed by the Minnesota DFL to earn his party's nomination for governor.
+On August 10, 2010, Dayton defeated the DFL-endorsed Margaret Anderson Kelliher in the primary election by 1,500 votes, 41.33% to 39.75%, in what was called a "remarkable political comeback".
+He was later endorsed by the Minnesota DFL to earn his party's nomination for governor.

-In the general election on November 2, 2010, Dayton led his Republican opponent, Tom Emmer, at the close of balloting by just under 9,000 votes.
+At the close of balloting in the general election on November 2, 2010, Dayton led his Republican opponent, Tom Emmer, by just under 9,000 votes.
 The margin of victory was small enough to trigger an automatic recount under state law.
 Analysts generally thought it unlikely that Dayton's lead would be overturned.
 During the hand recount of ballots, Emmer failed to find enough questionable ballots to overturn Dayton's lead.
 Emmer conceded the election on December 8, 2010.
 Minnesota Independence Party candidate Tom Horner received 11.9% of the vote, and it has been suggested that Horner cost Emmer the election by splitting the vote.

+Ahead of the 2014 gubernatorial election, Lieutenant Governor Prettner Solon chose to retire.
+Dayton replaced her with longtime political staffer Tina Smith, who had been Dayton's chief of staff.
+Dayton defeated Republican nominee Jeff Johnson, 50.1% to 44.5%, the first time since 1994 that the winning Minnesota gubernatorial candidate received a majority of the vote.

 Tenure

-Dayton took the oath of office to become Governor of Minnesota on January 3, 2011.
-Taking office a few weeks before his 64th birthday, Dayton was the oldest person ever inaugurated as governor in Minnesota history.
-Former Vice President and Senator Walter Mondale served as Master of Ceremony at the inauguration.
+Dayton took the oath of office to become governor on January 3, 2011.
+Taking office a few weeks before his 64th birthday, he was the oldest person ever inaugurated as governor in Minnesota history.
+Former Vice President and Senator Walter Mondale served as Master of Ceremonies at the inauguration.
 The first DFLer to serve as governor in 20 years, Dayton succeeded Republican Governor Tim Pawlenty.
-On January 5, Governor Dayton signed two Executive Orders allowing the Minnesota Departments of Commerce and Health to apply for federal health-care grants, and provide $1.2 billion in federal funds toward an Early Option for a statewide Medicaid Opt-In program.
-These Executive Orders reversed the previous administration's ban on federal funding for the state's health-care system.
+On January 5, Dayton signed two executive orders allowing the Minnesota Departments of Commerce and Health to apply for federal health-care grants and providing $1.2 billion in federal funds for an Early Option in a statewide Medicaid Opt-In program.
+These executive orders reversed the previous administration's ban on federal funding for the state health-care system.
 In March 2011, Dayton signed a law increasing penalties on those who injure or kill police dogs.

 On July 1, 2011, the Minnesota government went into a shutdown as a result of an impasse during budget negotiations between Dayton and the Republican-led legislature.
-On July 20, 2011, Dayton and the legislature reached an agreement, ending the 20-day shutdown.
+On July 20, Dayton and the legislature reached an agreement, ending the shutdown.